haithem-rihane/symfony2-project-template/README.md

 Other important changes
 =======================
+- ongr-io/ongr-strict-standard has been used to verify code quality
 - profiler has been disabled
 - emails on dev environment will be spooled to disk
 - console, app.php, app_dev.php have enabled umask(0000) for simplified permissions workaround